Drop, Add, Withdraw

 Students are allowed five weekdays at the beginning of the term to attend courses in which they are considering enrolling.
 Students officially enroll through my.harvard.

 No undergraduate may drop or add a course or change grading status in a course after the fifth Monday of the term.
-Undergraduates have until the seventh Monday of the term to withdraw from a course.
+Undergraduates have until the eleventh Monday of the term to withdraw from a course.
 Exceptions to these rules may be granted only by the Administrative Board.
 Any course that a student drops by the deadline is removed from the student’s transcript.
 If a student withdraws from a course, that course remains on the transcript with the notation “WD.”
 Deadlines for graduate students are indicated in the Academic Calendar.

 Instructor’s Permission and Petitions